geronimus/ideogram/README.md

 ***UNDER CONSTRUCTION***

-*Somewhere in time and space...*

-> **BARBARA**
+> Somewhere in time and space, the ghosts of Barbara and Adam Maitland notice a tiny light, beckoning from the graveyard of the miniature town that Adam has built.
 >
-> Adam.
-Look.
-It's him - Betelgeuse.
+> "Adam," Barbara calls, moving towards the slow, deliberate flashing.
+"Look.
+It's him - Betelgeuse."
 >
-> *( She hesitates, then gives a mischievous grin: )*
+> Recalling that she isn't supposed to speak his name aloud - lest he be summoned into being - she puts a hand over her mouth.
+But an instant later, an impish smirk alights on her face, and she intones again:
 >
-> Betelgeuse...
+> "Betelgeuse..."
 >
-> **ADAM**
+> She looks to her husband for some rebuke that might dissuade her from this naughtiness.
 >
-> Go ahead, Barbara.
-Say it.
+> "Go ahead, Barbara.
+Say it," he goads her.
 >
-> **BARBARA**
+> "Betelgeuse!"
 >
-> Betelgeuse!
+> There is a flash of light, and the world swirls around them.
+When they recover from the vertigo, they're in another place, among the grassy hills.
+But this grass is made of plastic.
 >
-> *(A flash of light.)*
+> "What happened," Barbara gasps.
 >
-> **BARBARA**
+> Looking around to confirm his suspicions, Adam delivers his assessment:
 >
-> What happened?
->
-> **ADAM**
->
-> I think we're in the model...
+> "I think we're in the model."

 # Ideogram

 ## What Is It?

-An Ideogram is a lightweight data model, with a slight bias towards persisted data formats.

-An Ideogram's primary function is as a communication tool.
+Ideogram helps you to build and visualize conceptual data models.

-Our intent is make the models easy for end users to interpret, discuss, and interact with, regardless of any formal training in data modelling, or the complexity of the model.
+Data models are communication tools for understanding the structure of information.
+In order to do this effectively, they must be easy for end users to interpret, discuss, and interact with.
+Regardless of any formal training in data modelling, or the complexity of the model.

-Complex data model diagrams can look like spiderwebs, when they try to present everything at once.
-Ideograms emphasis is to allow users to build, view, navigate, and learn about data models one piece at a time.
+But complex data model diagrams can look like spiderwebs, when they try to present everything at once.

+Ideogram allows you to build, view, navigate, and learn about data models - one piece at a time.

 ## Motivation